Khalifabako14/AirBnB_clone/README.md

-irBnB Clone - The Console
+# AirBnB Clone - The Console

 Welcome to the AirBnB Clone repository!